-The PCI DSS is divided into 12 sections, each containing a series of specific requirements.
+The PCI DSS requirements are divided into 12 sections, each containing a series of specific requirements.
 In total there are over 300 individual requirements, and depending on how you process card payments, some or all of these will apply to your organisation.

 |Build and Maintain a Secure Network and Systems||

 |Implement Strong Access Control Measures||